-Personnel-related costs, including employee payroll and related expenses increased by \$0.3 million, from \$2.0 million for the three months ended March 31, 2022 to \$2.3 million for the three months ended March 31, 2023, due to an increase in headcount in our research and development organization in 2023 compared to the 2022 period.
-Employee stock-based compensation expenses related to awards granted to our employees and consultants were \$0.5 million and \$0.2 million for the three months ended March 31, 2023 and 2022, respectively.
-Facilities and overheads include common facilities, human resources and information technology related expenses allocated to research and development.
-These costs decreased by \$0.1 million.
+Personnel-related costs, including employee payroll and related expenses increased by \$0.8 million, from \$2.3 million for the three months ended March 31, 2023 to \$3.1 million for the three months ended March 31, 2024, as a result of hiring additional employees in our research and development organization.
+Stock-based compensation expenses decreased by \$0.1 million, from \$0.5 million for the three months ended March 31, 2023 to \$0.4 million for the three months ended March 31, 2024.
+Facilities and overheads include common facilities, human resources and information technology related expenses allocated to research and development, which increased by \$0.2 million, from \$1.0 million for the three months ended March 31, 2023 to \$1.2 million for the three months ended March 31, 2024.